gregdan3/gregdan3.github.io/src/routes/now/+page.md

 #### April

 - I bought some AR Glasses, the [Nreal Airs](https://www.nreal.ai/) to be exact.
-They're really painfully in beta right now.
+They're a painfully incomplete product, barely in beta despite the marketing.

 #### March